 ALPHA.
-We created an eleven-letter alphabet by observing a smoothed histogram (shown in Figure 7) of the dihedral angle ALPHA values (see Figure 4), for all residue types, in 448 x-ray structures with resolution ≤ 2.0 Å and $\leq 50\%$ sequence identity.
-We manually assigned breakpoints between ALPHA classes, according to location of peaks in this histogram, and refined the breakpoints according to manual inspection of ALPHA histograms for each of the 20 amino acids.
+We created an 11-letter alphabet by observing a smoothed histogram (shown in Fig. 7) of the dihedral angle Alpha values (see Fig. 4), for all residue types, in 448 X-ray structures with resolution $\leq\!2.0$ Å and $\leq\!50\%$ sequence identity.
+We manually assigned breakpoints between Alpha classes, according to location of peaks in this histogram, and refined the breakpoints according to manual inspection of Alpha histograms for each of the 20 amino acids.

 TCO.
-The TCO alphabet was designed by manually dividing the distribution of TCO cosine values (see Figure 5) in the fssp-x dataset (all x-ray structures that were representatives in FSSP [35]) into four classes (Figure 8).
-The best centroids for the four classes were selected with the k-means algorithm.
+The TCO alphabet was designed by manually dividing the distribution of TCO cosine values (see Fig. 5) in the fssp-x data set (all X-ray structures that were representa-